 Every day families are faced with the heart-breaking news that their child has a serious, life-threatening condition.
 Our Butterfly Program cherishes our youngest patients and surrounds them with expert medical care and nurturing support.
 We focus on enhancing the child’s quality of life through a team-oriented approach to pain and symptom management, while offering emotional, spiritual and psycho-social support to the parents and family.
+Watch as we explain:

 We serve infants and children of all ages with a life-limiting diagnosis.
 Medicaid now has a program called Concurrent Care which means the child can be eligible for aggressive treatments and hospice support at the same time.
 We realize what a difficult and emotional time this is for families, but through a combination of active and compassionate therapies we will comfort and support the child, as well as family members and other significant people in the child’s life.